On behalf of Stange Law Firm, PC posted in child custody on Friday, September 9, 2016.

 What these changes mean for you if you are navigating the family courts to secure custody and visitation plans is that there should not be one parent who is automatically at a disadvantage heading into a custody hearing.
 Too often, one parent (often the mother) is presumed to be the primary caregiver, leaving the other parent (often the father) to receive less parenting time or having to fight harder for shared parenting.

 Every custody case has the potential to be difficult, emotional and frustrating.
 Add in the complications that can come with new laws and transitions and the situation can be even more challenging.
-In order to prepare for these cases and protect your interests and rights as a parent, it can be critical that you consult a family law attorney to help you navigate this complex system.
+In order to prepare for these cases and protect your interests and rights as a parent, it can be critical that you consult an Overland Park, Kansas family lawyer to help you navigate this complex system.